-The Azure Cosmos DB Graph API (preview) supports Gremlin queries.
+The Azure Cosmos DB Gremlin API supports Gremlin queries.
 This article provides sample documents and queries to get you started.
 A detailed Gremlin reference is provided in the Gremlin support article.

 This article covers the following tasks: